Emergency Response

 At a glance

 • More than 300 natural disasters have occurred each year over the past decade.
-In 2013 alone, natural disasters killed more than 21,000 people, affected more than 96 million others, and resulted in estimated economic damage of US$118.6 billion.
+In 2023 alone, natural disasters killed more than 86,000 people, affected more than 93 million others, and resulted in estimated economic damage of nearly US$203 billion.

-• Our investments support relief efforts in response to rapid-onset natural disasters such as cyclones, earthquakes, and disease outbreaks (including the Ebola and COVID-19 epidemics); slow-onset crises such as famine and drought; and acute complex emergencies related to political unrest and violence.
+• Our investments support relief efforts in response to rapid-onset natural disasters such as cyclones, earthquakes, and disease outbreaks (including the COVID-19, cholera and Mpox epidemics), slow-onset crises such as famine and drought, and acute complex emergencies related to political unrest, conflict, and violence.

 The latest updates on emergency response